 Apart from the set types of vaginal discharge, you may notice a clear watery discharge as well.
 This can come at any time of the month.

 It is not abnormal at all.
-In fact, its completely normal and you will especially notice it after you’ve had a tough exercise session.
+In fact, it’s completely normal, and you will especially notice it after you’ve had a strenuous exercise session.

 Right after your period ends, you may notice a brown discharge.
-Worry not, it is also normal vaginal discharge.
-It’s just your body’s way of clearing out your uterus after your period.
+Worry not.
+It is also normal vaginal discharge.
+It’s just your body’s way of clearing your uterus after your period.

-In addition, if you’ve had unprotected sex and you notice a brown or bloody vaginal discharge it could indicate pregnancy.
+In addition, if you’ve had unprotected sex, and you notice a brown or bloody vaginal discharge, it could indicate pregnancy.
 Alternatively, heavy spotting can also indicate a miscarriage.
-Either way, you must rush to a doctor to get a proper checkup.
+Either way, you must rush to a doctor for a proper checkup.

 In postmenopausal women, this may be a sign of cervical cancer.
 A routine pap smear or a pelvic examination can clear that doubt.